 |S - U||V - Z|

-The fist of mines in which Mervyn Arthur Upham played a significant role developing is considerable - 22 in Canada alone, several more internationally.
+The list of mines in which Mervyn Arthur Upham played a significant role developing is considerable - 22 in Canada alone, several more internationally.
 A few projects stand out for their ground-breaking nature: the first uranium mine at Elliot Lake, Ont.; the first mine to extract Saskatchewan’s long-known potash deposits; the first major gold mine in Nevada’s Carlin area; and the Granduc mine in British Columbia where a 11.6-mile tunnel was driven to reach the deposit, the longest single-heading tunnel in the world at the time.

 Upham was born at Bayhead, N.S., in 1917 and graduated from Mount Allison University with a B.Sc. in 1939.
 He immediately enlisted and, in 1942, went overseas where he was seconded to the British Sixth Armoured Division.
 He saw action in north Africa and in northern Europe.
 For his distinguished service, he was made a Member of the Order of the British Empire and a Member of the Dutch Order of Orange-Nassau.